ale3x597/ReactFirst/first-look/README.md

-# Getting Started with Create React App
+# Practicing with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as a way for me to go over the foundamentals of react.
+In it I am practicing how to make different components as well as different ways to improve projects.

-## Available Scripts
+## Currently Practicing

-In the project directory, you can run:
+I will begin working on more complex react projects
+### React Counter

+ Currently My goal was to make a standard counter application.
+I realize its a standard beginner project , but it is important to build up what you know from scratch.

+ ## Other Useful info when running project

 ### `npm start`